Samuelmariappan/Ex-04_CNS/README.md

-# Ex-04
+## Ex-
-# DEMONSTRATION OF INTRUSION DETECTION SYSTEM(IDS)
+## DEMONSTRATION OF INTRUSION DETECTION SYSTEM(IDS)
-# DATE : 25/04/24
+## DATE:

-# AIM:
+## AIM:

      To demonstrate Intrusion Detection System (IDS) using Snort software tool.

-# STEPS ON CONFIGURING AND INTRUSION DETECTION:
+## STEPS ON CONFIGURING AND INTRUSION DETECTION:

+Step 1.

-1. Download Snort from the Snort.org website. (http://www.snort.org/snort-downloads)
+Download Snort from the Snort.org website. (http://www.snort.org/snort-downloads)

+Step 2.

-2. Download Rules(https://www.snort.org/snort-rules).
+Download Rules(https://www.snort.org/snort-rules).
 You must register to get the rules.
 (You should download these often)

+Step 3.

-3. Double click on the .exe to install snort.
+Double click on the .exe to install snort.
 This will install snort in the “C:\Snort” folder.It is important to have WinPcap (https://www.winpcap.org/install/) installed

+Step 4.

-4. Extract the Rules file.
+Extract the Rules file.
 You will need WinRAR for the .gz file.

+Step 5.

-5. Copy all files from the “rules” folder of the extracted folder.
+Copy all files from the “rules” folder of the extracted folder.
 Now paste the rules into “C:\Snort\rules” folder.

+Step 6.

-6. Copy “snort.conf” file from the “etc” folder of the extracted folder.
+Copy “snort.conf” file from the “etc” folder of the extracted folder.
 You must paste it into “C:\Snort\etc” folder.
 Overwrite any      existing file.
 Remember if you modify your snort.conf file and download a new file, you must modify it for Snort to work.

+Step 7.

-7. Open a command prompt (cmd.exe) and navigate to folder “C:\Snort\bin” folder. ( at the Prompt, type cd\snort\bin)
+Open a command prompt (cmd.exe) and navigate to folder “C:\Snort\bin” folder. ( at the Prompt, type cd\snort\bin)

+Step 8.

-8. To start (execute) snort in sniffer mode use following command: snort -dev -i 3 -i indicates the interface number.
+To start (execute) snort in sniffer mode use following command: snort -dev -i 3 -i indicates the interface number.
 You must pick the correct interface number.
 In my case, it is 3.
  -dev is used to run snort to capture packets on your network.